Ginylil/context-templates/README.md

 ## Contributing

 We welcome contributions!
 If you have a template that could benefit other developers, please feel free to open a pull request.
 (Contribution guidelines coming soon).

+## Credits

+A portion of the rules available in `templates/rules/cursor` are adapted from the collection at [awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules/tree/main/rules-new) by [PatrickJS](https://github.com/PatrickJS).
+We are grateful for their contributions to the community.